SundaySky/cost-anomaly-detector/README.md

 * The anomaly detector reads the queries section of the CAD_conf.yml file and runs the following steps for each query specified:
 	* Caluculates the cost of the resources specified in the query for each day in range (*excluding costs of reserved resources*)
 	* Calculates the average daily cost and the standard deviation
-	* Marks the query as an anomaly only if *all 3 thresholds* where crossed:
+	* Reports anomaly only if *all 3 thresholds* regarding the daily cost were crossed:
-		* *relative threshold*: The day checked is at least 1.25 times the average cost of previous days. (by default)
+		* *relative threshold*: It is at least 1.25 times the average cost of previous days. (by default)
-		* *standard deviation threshold*: The day checked is at least 4 standard deviations more expensive than the average cost of previous days. (by default)
+		* *standard deviation threshold*: It is at least 4 standard deviations higher than the average cost of previous days. (by default)
-		* *absolute threshold*: The day checked is more expensive than $10. (by default)
+		* *absolute threshold*: It is higher than $10. (by default)

 We found out that we get the best results by using all 3 thresholds together, each for it's own reason:
 *Relative threshold* filters out insignificant anomalies.